GeoGS3D: Single-view 3D Reconstruction via Geometric-aware Diffusion Model and Gaussian Splatting: Methodology

-Finetuning pre-trained diffusion models~\cite{stablediffusion} to synthesize novel images under a given camera transformation has demonstrated promising results\cite{zero123,syncdreamer,harmonyview,ye2023consistent}.
-One stream of methods\cite{harmonyview,ye2023consistent} address the multi-view inconsistency problem by conditioning on previously generated images, which tends to be susceptible to cumulative errors and reduced processing speeds.
-Another stream of methods\cite{zero123,one2345++} solely use the reference image and semantic guidance to generate novel views, but suffer from collapsed geometry and limited fidelity.
+Considering the success of pre-trained diffusion models~\citep{stablediffusion}, it is intuitive to finetune them for novel view synthesis under a given camera transformation.
+However, maintaining multi-view consistency across views remains a substantial challenge.
+One stream of methods~\citep{harmonyview,ye2023consistent} addresses the problem by conditioning on previously generated images, which tends to be susceptible to cumulative errors and reduced processing speeds.
+Another stream of methods~\citep{zero123,one2345++} solely use the reference image and semantic guidance to generate novel views, but suffer from collapsed geometry and limited fidelity.

-We argue that the pivot lies in fully utilizing the geometric information provided by the reference image.
+We argue that the key lies in fully utilizing the geometric information provided by the input image.
 However, directly extracting 3D information from a single 2D image is not feasible.
-Thus, it is imperative to effectively disentangle 3D features from the image plane (\ie $xy$-plane) by decoupling orthogonal planes.
-We first employ a vision transformer to encode the input image and capture overall correlations in the image, generating high-dimensional latent $\boldsymbol{h}$.
+Thus, it is imperative to effectively disentangle 3D features from the image plane (\emph{i.e.} $xy$-plane) by decoupling orthogonal planes.
+We first employ a vision transformer to encode the input image and capture overall correlations in the image, generating high-dimensional latent $\bm{h}$.
 Then we leverage two decoders, an image-plane decoder and an orthogonal-plane decoder, to generate geometric-aware features from the latent.
 The image-plane decoder reverses the encoding operation, leveraging a self-attention mechanism on the encoder output and converting it into $F_{xy}$.
 In order to generate orthogonal-plane features while maintaining structural alignment with the image plane, a cross-attention mechanism is employed to decode $yz$ and $xz$ plane features $F_{yz}$ and $F_{xz}$.
-To facilitate the decoding process across different planes, we introduce a learnable embedding $\boldsymbol{u}$ that supplies additional information for decoupling new planes.
-The learnable embedding $\boldsymbol{u}$ is first processed through self-attention encoding and then used as a query in a cross-attention mechanism with the encoded image latent $\boldsymbol{h}$.
+To facilitate the decoding process across different planes, we introduce a learnable embedding $\bm{u}$ that supplies additional information for decoupling new planes.
+The learnable embedding $\bm{u}$ is first processed through self-attention encoding and then used as a query in a cross-attention mechanism with the encoded image latent $\bm{h}$.
 The image features are converted into keys and values for the cross-attention mechanism as following:

 where $W^{Q}$, $W^{K}$, and $W^{V}$ are learnable parameters and $d$ is the scaling coefficient.
-Finally, the features are combined as geometric condition:
+Finally, the features are combined as geometric conditions:

 where \textcircled{c} and $+$ are concatenation and summation operations, respectively.